DeepSkyWorkflows/deepskyworkflows.github.io/_posts/2022-05-05-svbony-sv503-review.md

 comments: true
 ---

 I hadn't planned on purchasing the telescope.
 In September 2021, I decided it was time to "go big" with astrophotography and ordered a "rig" which is a synonym for putting a lot of money into various parts that can be cobbled together to take pretty space pictures.
 I'll save _that_ one for a different review.

+> **New review**: be sure to check out my newer [William Optics Redcat 71 review](/william-optics-redcat-71-review) to see how the two scopes compare!

 Due to the pandemic, shipments were delayed and the main telescope was indefinitely backordered.
 The mount was, too, but I chose to compromise and swap it with another, similar model.
 My mount arrived and I began taking awesome shots with my [Sony Alpha 6300](https://deepskyworkflows.com/gallery/?telescope=Sony%20ILCE-6300), but I couldn't help imagine what more I could be doing with a proper scope.

 {% include blogimage.html url="scopeready.jpg" description="Getting ready to photograph with the Sony Alpha 6300 riding piggyback on the Svbony sv503 70ED with a ZWO ASI294MC Pro." half=false target=true %}